petercoles/xmlsoccer/readme.md

 if you only have a demo service key, then one of the integration tests may fail as it can only be run against the live service.
 If this happens, add the ```--exclude-group live``` flag to suppress that <whispering>unimportant</whispering> test.

 Both live and demo APIs are throttled to avoid excessive load on the service's servers.
-Most calls to the Demo API require a 5 gap between requests (for the live system the gaps are larger and variable).
+Most calls to the Demo API require a 5 second gap between requests (for the live system the gaps are larger and variable).
 The integration test suite enforces this delay before running each affected test.